kurrukado/Ninjago-Game/README.md

 A technical patch to natively revive **LEGO Ninjago: Tournament** (`com.lego.ninjago.toe`) on Android 14, 15, and 16, resolving OpenGL initialization crashes and fixing legacy FUSION Engine multi-touch defects.

 ### 🛠 Technical Patches
-## 1. Hidden API Bypass (Fixes SIGABRT Crash & Black Screen)
+1. Hidden API Bypass (pass through google checker to point right into game library)
-## 2. Multi-Touch Isolation & Floating Joystick Rewrite
+2. Multi-Touch Isolation & Floating Joystick Rewrite (this may not worked well)

 ### 🚀 Quick Setup
 (make sure that you have downloaded the .obb file before proccessing, you can find it on community source)